Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Islington and are not the council.
 About us

-The Overview and Scrutiny Committee of Islington Council met on Monday 2 March 2026 to review progress on the council's five key missions and to discuss the Forward Plan of Key Decisions.
-The committee also received an annual presentation from the Executive Member for Equalities, Communities and Inclusion.
+The Overview and Scrutiny Committee met to review the annual progress of the council's five key missions and received an annual presentation from the Executive Member for Equalities, Communities and Inclusion.
+The committee reviewed progress against the Islington Together Delivery Plan 2024-2026, noting both achievements and areas requiring further focus.

 Forward Plan of Key Decisions